Joshua Reed Giddings: Early life and education

 Joshua Reed Giddings was born in Bradford County, Pennsylvania at Tioga Point, now Athens, on October 6, 1795.
 His family moved that same year to Canandaigua, New York, where they spent the next ten years.

 In 1806 his parents Elizabeth (née Pease) and Joshua Giddings moved the family to Ashtabula County, Ohio, which was then sparsely settled.
 Here they settled on Ohio's Western Reserve, which "provided him with the occupational and social mobility so characteristic of the early nineteenth-century frontier", where Giddings lived for most of the rest of his life.
 Many settlers from New England went there.
 As the Reserve was widely famous for its radicalism, Giddings may have been inspired in his first stirrings of passion for antislavery.

 Giddings first worked on his father's farm and, although he received no systematic education, devoted much time to study and reading.
 At 17 he joined a militia regiment for the War of 1812.
 He served for five months, including battles against American Indian allies of the British.

 After 1814 Giddings was a schoolteacher.
 He married Laura Waters, daughter of a Connecticut emigrant, in 1819.
 One of their children, Grotius Reed Giddings (1834–1867), was Major of the 14th United States Infantry in the American Civil War.

 Giddings later read law with Elisha Whittlesey in preparation for a career as an attorney.
 He made some money through land speculation.

 Career

 In February 1821 Giddings was admitted to the bar in Ohio.
 He soon built up a large practice, particularly in criminal cases.
 From 1831 to 1837 he was in partnership with Benjamin Wade, a future U.S. Senator.
 Influenced by Theodore Weld, the two formed the local antislavery society.

 Giddings and his friend Wade were both elected to Congress, where they were outspoken opponents of slavery throughout their careers.
-Wade was elected president of the Senate during the Andrew Johnson administration.
-He would have succeeded to the presidency of the United States had one more senator voted for the impeachment of Andrew Johnson.
+Wade was elected president of the Senate during the Andrew Johnson administration, and would have succeeded to the presidency of the United States had one more senator voted for the impeachment trial of Andrew Johnson.